 M&J communications, from start-up

 Like many startups, M&J Communications started from a home office with a small team.
-This was perfect for a SATCOM business where unit cost is high, product quantities small, and sales irregular.
+This was perfect for a business offering SATCOM equipment where unit cost is high, product quantities small, and sales irregular.
 The system is practically the polar opposite of the standard distributor model that requires low-cost, high-volume sales along with large stocks.

 The beginning and the vision